luk036/ellipsoid-method/ell-review.md

 where $C_k$ is a cycle of $G$:
 $$W_k(x, t) = \sum_{ (i,j)\in C_k} h_{ij}(x, t).$$

+The minimum cycle ratio (MCR) problem is a fundamental problem in the analysis of directed graphs.
+Given a directed graph, the MCR problem seeks to find the cycle with the minimum ratio of the sum of the edge weights to the number of edges in the cycle.
+In other words, the MCR problem tries to find the "tightest" cycle in the graph, where the tightness of a cycle is measured by the ratio of the total weight of the cycle to its length.

+The MCR problem has many applications in the analysis of discrete event systems, such as digital circuits and communication networks.
+It is closely related to other problems in graph theory, such as the shortest path problem and the maximum flow problem.
+Efficient algorithms for solving the MCR problem are therefore of great practical importance.

 ### Negative Cycle Detection Algorithm

 The negative cycle detection is the most time-consuming part of the proposed method, so it is very important to choose the proper negative cycle detection algorithm.
 There are lots of methods to detect negative cycles in a weighted graph [@cherkassky1999negative], in which Tarjan’s algorithm [@Tarjan1981negcycle] is one of the fastest algorithms in practice [@alg:dasdan_mcr; @cherkassky1999negative].

+Howard's method is a minimum cycle ratio (MCR) algorithm that uses a policy iteration algorithm to find the minimum cycle ratio of a directed graph.
+The algorithm maintains a set of candidate cycles and iteratively updates the cycle with the minimum ratio until convergence.

+To detect negative cycles, Howard's method uses a cycle detection algorithm based on the Bellman-Ford algorithm.
+Specifically, the algorithm maintains a predecessor graph of the original graph and performs cycle detection on this graph using the Bellman-Ford algorithm.
+If a negative cycle is detected, the algorithm stops and returns the cycle.

 The separation oracle only needs to determine: